DuliniMendis/anime-dashboard/README.md

 ### **Forms**

 - The forms don't have error messages coming back from the server if the form action failed.
 If I had more time, I would've added those.
+- Once the edit details form action is successful, it would've been nice if there was some sort of success message like a toast, which isn't there right now.

 ### **Loading States**